The Houzz App is building buzz with 500,000 five-star global reviews and a “Best App” award at the 2016 Google Play Awards.

 What’s the commercial model?

 Houzz built and introduced its revenue channels based on the needs and demands of its community.
-Houzz Industry Solutions, our local marketing subscription service, is available in Australia, and helps tens of thousands of brands and home professionals connect to and do business with homeowners.
+Houzz Industry Solutions, our local marketing subscription service, is available in Australia.
+It helps tens of thousands of brands and home professionals connect to and do business with homeowners.

 Our goal was to create a tool that really solves the challenges of building, renovating and decorating, and make it fun – it’s about building something that people need and love.